RickCogley/octopress-all/source/_posts/2008-09-30-mail-app-downloading-attachments-or-not.markdown

 Before you delete, check what is in there using the `ls` command, and the size of the folders using the `du` command:

-{% codeblock Use du to get folder sizes lang:bash %}
+{% codeblock Use du to get folder sizes lang:console %}
 rcogley@RickMBP ~/Library/Mail/V2 % du -hsc *
 2.2G	IMAP-rcogley_work@mail.webfaction.com
  15G	IMAP-rick.cogley@imap.gmail.com